Cray-HPE/prodmgr/man/prodmgr.8.rst

 prodmgr is the CLI for Shasta product deletion and product activation.
 It works by running a generic product deletion utility container image that provides the functionality that can delete a given version of a given product.
-For product activation, prodmgr launches a product specific utility container image that provides activation functionality.
+For product activation, prodmgr launches a product-specific utility container image that provides activation functionality.

 ARGUMENTS
 =========

 *ACTION*
-    The action to perform on the specified product. "delete", "uninstall", or "activate".
-Note, both the "uninstall" and "activate" commands have been deprecated.
+    The action to perform on the specified product.
+Supported actions are "delete", "uninstall" (an alias for "delete"), and "activate".
+The "uninstall" and "activate" actions are deprecated.
-    The "delete" and "uninstall" actions are identical.

 *PRODUCT*
     The name of the product for which to perform the specified action.